 Does visiting museums typically feature right at the top of your sightseeing list when you are traveling?
 Do you enjoy spending your free time visiting different museums in your city or driving across to neighboring states to visit?
-Your love for museums could be your ticket to winning one or more generous scholarships towards your college education.
+Your love for museums could be your ticket to winning one or more generous museum studies scholarships towards your college education.

 You may qualify for the Archie Motley Memorial Scholarship if you are a minority student interested in studying archival administration.
 This scholarship was established to promote ethnic diversification of the archival profession as a whole and more specifically, the Midwest Archives Conference, which is the funding organization.

 To apply for this scholarship, you must have a 3.0 GPA minimum.
 As part of the application, you will be required to submit two recommendation letters and a 500-word essay highlighting your interests and future plans in archival administration.

 Use College Raptor’s free Student Loan Finder to compare lenders and interest rates side by side!